Pac-12 may cancel football season over COVID-19 fears. But what’s the rush?

 Surely they’ve got more time to think this through, no?

 If it is ultimately deemed that the safety risks outweigh the potential rewards of a college football season, then, yes, it should all come to a halt.
-If the possibility of major health complications cancels out the passionate pleas from players and coaches, then we’ll try this again in 2021.
+If the possibility of major health complications cancels out the passionate pleas from players and coaches, then we’ll try this in 2021.

 In the meantime, shouldn’t the Pac-12 school presidents take a little extra time to listen before making a decision?